Academic Support and Disability Services

 Juilliard will make reasonable accommodations for students with documented disabilities.
 If you are a student with a disability, you are encouraged to register with O.A.S.D.S. in order to establish eligibility for disability-related accommodations.
 Please note that this process is confidential.
 If you do not have documentation or have never been diagnosed, you can still meet with O.A.S.D.S. and discuss your situation.

-Dan Stokes CRC, Director of Disability Support Services
+Dan Stokes CRC, Director of the Office of Academic Support and Disability Services

 (212) 799-5000, ext.
 320